jcalcutt/Lagrange/_posts/2018-01-02-plotting-apple-activity-data.md

 (or night) of the week and number of 'innactive' hours.
 Suprisingly, I have (roughly) an hour less sleep on Tuesday nights compared to Friday nights on average.
-Saturday has the largest spread of the interquartile range, suggesting less 'routine' sleeping patterns.
+Friday also has the largest spread of the interquartile range, suggesting less 'routine' sleeping patterns.
 From this I can consciously try to improve my sleep patterns, such as trying to even out the sleep I get on weekdays.